POSSIBLE LANDSCAPES

 Possible Landscapes is a poignant exploration of intergenerational experiences of landscape and environmental transformation in the Caribbean.
 Shot across two seasons in Trinidad and Tobago, the film immerses viewers in sugarcane fields, winding mountain valleys, and pristine seas that mask the devastation of dying coral reefs and takes them through unfinished homes that stretch into oil fields and fishing communities that struggle against the ravages of the Atlantic.
 Through intimate portraits of people navigating their daily lives, Possible Landscapes weaves together landscapes, personal memories and narratives, examining the lasting impacts of colonial legacies, post-independence aspirations, and the evolving forces of extractivism.
 As the Caribbean faces escalating environmental crises, the film captures the tensions of post-independence aspirations and disappointments, legacies of colonialism and postcolonial nationalism, and changing forms of extractvism, offering a profound meditation on resilience, loss, and the changing face of the land.

-The Genesis of “Possible Landscapes”:
+The Genesis of “Possible Landscapes”

 A Collaborative Research Project